+Waste

-Waste We reduce waste in our office wherever we can.
-Drinks come only in glass bottles, zero waste consumables are purchased wherever possible, our locally produced fruit is delivered unpackaged by Frischepost and our milk packaging is recyclable.
-As well as this, team members were rarely in the office in 2020 on account of the social distancing requirements during the coronavirus pandemic.
+We reduce waste in our office wherever we can.
+Drinks Since water is a human right, we feel that it's particularly come only in glass bottles, zero waste consumables are important to use it sparingly.
+As we rarely used the office as a team in 2020 - and even then only used water in normal purchased wherever possible, our locally produced fruit is delivered unpackaged by Frischepost and our milk packhousehold quantities - our water consumption in 2020 was 35m litres and the emissions caused by this were aging is recyclable.
+As well as this, team members were rarely in the office in 2020 on account of the social distanestimated at 23.9 kg. cing requirements during the coronavirus pandemic.
 This means that we are producing no more waste than a normal household: in 2020, The greenhouse gas emissions caused by our waste were estimated at 1.5 kg.

+Impact

+Water